Revature-Project2/Covid-Vaccination-portal/README.md

 ***************************************************
 0. Introduction

     Covid Vaccination Portal is a scheduling system for people who are eligible for covid vaccination and would like to book an appointment for it.
 The portal has a       list of vaccination clinics, and users can book and cancel appointments.
-Also admins can make days available for vaccination and edit clinics capacity and hours of     operation
+Also admins can make days available fo vaccination and edit clinics capacity and hours of     operation

 1. Technologies Used: